 - ½ cup powdered sugar

-In a medium bowl or stand up mixer stir together cocoa powder, sugar, applesauce, oil, and extracts until well blended.
-Fold in crushed peppermints.
+In a medium bowl or stand up mixer stir together cocoa powder, sugar, applesauce, oil, extracts, and peppermint candies (if using) until well blended.
 Add flour mixture and mix until just combined.